-A resource advisor (RA) is someone who is responsible for gathering and analyzing information concerning critical areas and natural resources that may be impacted by fire or fire suppression activities.
+A resource advisor (RA) is the individual responsible for gathering and analyzing information concerning critical areas and natural resources that may be impacted by fire or fire suppression activities.
 At BNL, the Natural Resource Manager is the RA.
-This person is a crucial link between the fire suppression forces and the Lab.
-This person reports to the Planning Chief as a technical resource.
+This person is a crucial link between the fire suppression forces and the Laboratory Management.
+This person reports to the Planning Chief as a technical resource within BNL's Emergency Operations Center.